nuclio/nuclio/docs/devel/contributing.md

 - Linux or OSX
 - Git
 - Docker version 17.05+ (because Nuclio uses [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/))
-- The Go toolchain (CI tests with 1.13, best use that)
+- The Go toolchain (CI tests with 1.14, best use that)
-- A **GOPATH** directory and a `GOPATH` environment variable that's set to that directory
 - Kubernetes version 1.7+ (mostly for testing) - `minikube` recommended; (you can follow the [Minikube getting-started guide](/docs/setup/minikube/getting-started-minikube.md))

 <a id="get-source"></a>